opendistro-for-elasticsearch/sql/docs/user/beyond/fulltext.rst

 Example 1
 ---------

-Both functions can accept field name as first argument and text as second.
+Both functions can accept field name as first argument and a text as second argument.

 SQL query::